David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Mountain Studios

-🎸 Event: Mixing Sessions: David Richards & The Band
+🎸 Event: Mixing: Sessions with David Richards and The Band

-πŸ—’οΈ Note: The band relocates back to Switzerland to begin mixing the album with David Richards.
-David insists on a “dry” mix with very little reverb, wanting the listener to feel as if they are in the room with the loud, vibrating amplifiers.
+πŸ—’οΈ Notes: The band relocates back to Switzerland to begin mixing the album with producer David Richards.
+Bowie insists on a “dry” mix with minimal reverb, wanting the listener to feel the raw presence of the loud, vibrating amplifiers and the physical impact of the rhythm section.

 πŸ“… 1988-07-22